-Bermuda Hotels and Guest Houses
+Bermuda Hotels, Guest Houses and Vacation Rentals

-Bermuda has approximately 43 licensed hotels and guest houses, with a total of 2,372 rooms.
-The five largest hotels (the Fairmont Southampton, the Hamilton Princess, the Grotto Bay Beach Hotel, the Rosewood Tucker's Point Hotel and the Elbow Beach Hotel) account for almost half of total hotel room inventory in Bermuda.
-Bermuda also has six golf courses, the most per square mile in the world, and numerous tennis courts.
-The 2014 Tourism Satellite Account report prepared by the Government's Department of Statistics indicates that 1,606 people (or approximately 5% of total jobs) are employed in hotels and similar accommodations across the island.
+As of December 2017, Bermuda has approximately 42 licensed hotels and guest houses, with a total of 2,409 rooms.
+The five largest hotels (the Fairmont Southampton, the Hamilton Princess, the Grotto Bay Beach Resort, Rosewood and the Elbow Beach Bermuda) account for more than half of total hotel room inventory in Bermuda.
+Golf, tennis and beach club infrastructure are a major part of the infrastructure across the island's hotels.
+As of January 2018, the Government's Department of Statistics data indicates that 2,416 people are employed in hotels and similar accommodations across the island

-The Bermuda Tourism Authority has also focused on the growing market for vacation rental property, especially popular among U.S. visitors.
+The BTA has also focused on the growing market for short-term vacation rental properties, such as those available through Airbnb, which are especially popular among U.S. visitors.
 A vacation rental is the renting of a furnished apartment or house on a temporary basis to tourists as an alternative to a hotel.
-In Bermuda there are approximately 444 vacation rental units/bedrooms, which is the equivalent of 19% of Bermuda's licensed accommodation room count.
-Through its research and policy recommendations, the BTA plans to develop a 'light-touch' regulatory framework for the vacation rental market to ensure a consistent and quality experience for visitors.
-The regulations are not expected to include any registration requirements for vacation rental properties.
-The Government is seeking to leverage this existing market as a competitive advantage in the tourism industry by providing an alternative to hotels and thus reaching a wider tourist demographic.
+In Bermuda there are approximately 600 vacation rentals, which is the equivalent to 25% of Bermuda's licensed accommodation room count.